ankaAR/bestiario5e/_creatures/drow-arachnomancer.md

 * At will: dancing lights
 * 1/day each: darkness, faerie fire, levitate (self only)

-***Spellcasting.*** The drow is a 16th-level spellcaster.
+***Lanzamiento de conjuros.*** The drow is a 16th-level spellcaster.
 Its spellcasting ability is Charisma.
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:
-* Cantrips (at will): chill touch, eldritch blast, mage hand, poison spray
+* Trucos (a voluntad): chill touch, eldritch blast, mage hand, poison spray
 * 5th level (3 slots): conjure animals (spiders only), crown of madness, dimension door, dispel magic, fear, fly, giant insect, hold monster, insect plague, invisibility, vampiric touch, web, witch bolt
 * 6th Level (1 slot): eyebite - Can only be cast 1/day
 * 7th Level (1 slot): etherealness - Can only be cast 1/day